• Skip to primary navigation

 • Strain and combine the flour and baking powder in a medium-sized bowl.

-• Using a separate and larger mixing bowl, combine eggs and sugar; beat until it becomes pale yellow.
+• Using a separate, larger mixing bowl, combine the eggs and sugar; beat until the mixture becomes pale yellow.

-• Add olive oil, milk, and lemon zest; then mix to combine everything.
+• Add olive oil, milk, and lemon zest; then mix until everything is combined.

 • Add the strained flour and baking powder, and fold to combine with the rest of the wet ingredients.

-• Cover bowl of magdalenas batter with plastic and place in the refrigerator for about thirty to sixty minutes.
+• Cover the mixing bowl with plastic and place it in the refrigerator for about thirty to sixty minutes.

 • Preheat your oven to 180°C (350°F).

-• Spoon Spanish muffins' batter into your tins.
+• Use a spoon to transfer the batter into your tins.

 • Sprinkle with sugar — on the off-center side of the muffins.

-• Place magdalenas in the middle of the oven for about twenty to twenty-five minutes or until the sugar solidifies.
+• Place the muffins in the center of the oven and bake for 20 to 25 minutes, or until the sugar has set.

 • Remove from the oven and set to cool.